Do lifestyle choices impact our carbon footprint? Here is the answer

 Carbon Footprint Comparison MJ

-Our corporate life in Sydney put us among the 3rd largest polluters globally | Source: UN Emissions Gap Report 2020
+Our corporate life in Sydney put us on par with the 3rd largest polluter globally | Source: UN Emissions Gap Report 2025

 Corporate Life Sydney